SINoALICE

 was a role-playing video game developed by Pokelabo for Android and iOS.
 The game was directed by Yoko Taro, better known for his work in the Drakengard and NieR series.
 The game was released in Japan by Square Enix in June 2017, and worldwide by Pokelabo in July 2020.

 The global version of the game shut down its servers in November 2023, while the Japanese servers on DMM.com were shut down in December 2023, and the mobile servers shut down in January 2024.

 Plot

 In a world called Library filled with countless stories, the Characters within each story wish to revive their author for their desired future.
-To do so, they work together to gather inochi and fight the Nightmares that devour stories, knowing they will inevitably have to kill each other to get their wish.
+To do so, they work together to gather life essence and fight the Nightmares that devour stories, knowing they will inevitably have to kill each other to get their wish.

 Development

 The game was originally supposed to be published by Nexon outside of Japan but was delayed indefinitely due to localisation reasons.
 The game's publishing was then handed over to Pokelabo.
 The game's soundtrack was scored by Keiichi Okabe, Keigo Hoashi, and Shotaro Seo.